Reideen the Brave: Reideen

-In January 2007, a twenty-six-episode series, simply titled Reideen (ライディーン; Raidīn), produced this time by Production I.G., began transmission.
+In January 2007, a twenty-six-episode series, simply titled Reideen (ライディーン; Raidīn), produced this time by Production I.G., was released.
 In this remake, Saiga Junki, a high school student with a gift in mathematics, learns that his archaeologist father, who disappeared years earlier, has died.
-When going to claim his remains at a pyramid dubbed "Japan's Pyramid," a meteor falls from the sky containing an evil life-form that seeks total destruction.
+When going to claim his remains at a pyramid dubbed "Japan's Pyramid", a meteor falls from the sky containing an evil life-form that seeks total destruction.
 Just as Saiga is put in danger by this life-form, the bracelet that his father left him reacts to the pyramid, and the titular robot is activated.
 It is now up to Saiga and Reideen to defend the Earth against the mysterious invaders.

 International release

 Brave Raideen is considered the first super robot anime to reach a large U.S. audience directly.
-It was first broadcast in Honolulu, Hawaii on KIKU TV-13, which ran the series with English subtitles created and produced in-house.
-The series first hit the mainland in March 1976, Friday nights at 6:00 P.M. on Los Angeles's KWHY TV-22 and at 8:00 P.M. on San Francisco's KEMO TV-20.
-Later in 1976, Brave Raideen began running on KMUV TV-31 in Sacramento, California (Sunday nights; timeslot to be confirmed), as part of the station's Japanese-American programming.
-The series also aired similarly in Chicago (station and dates to be confirmed), as well as broadcast as part of the Japanese programming on New York City's WNJU TV-47.
+It was first broadcast in Honolulu, Hawaii on KIKU (channel 13), which ran the series with English subtitles created and produced in-house.
+The series first hit the mainland in March 1976, Friday nights at 6:00 P.M. on Los Angeles's KWHY-TV (channel 22) and at 8:00 P.M. on San Francisco's KEMO-TV (channel 20).
+Later in 1976, Brave Raideen began running on KMUV-TV in Sacramento, California (Sunday nights; timeslot to be confirmed), as part of the station's Japanese-American programming.
+The series also aired similarly in Chicago (station and dates to be confirmed), as well as broadcast as part of the Japanese programming on New York City's WNJU.
 The Stateside push was sponsored by Honolulu/Los Angeles-based Marukai Trading Co., Ltd., who distributed a large line of Japanese-produced merchandise (as well as some Hawaii-produced items, such as tee-shirts) to local retailers in localities airing Brave Raideen—including Popy's Jumbo Machinder (which may account for Mattel's launching of the popular Shogun Warriors line in the U.S.), according to author August Ragone.

 Merchandise

-The original toy figures of Raideen (spelled "Raydeen") were introduced to the mainstream U.S. market as part of the Shogun Warriors toyline during the late 1970s under the Mattel brand, as well as the Marvel Comics book based on said toyline.
+The original toy figures of Reideen (spelled "Raydeen") were introduced to the mainstream U.S. market as part of the Shogun Warriors toyline during the late 1970s under the Mattel brand, as well as the Marvel Comics book based on said toyline.

 Cultural impact

-In December 1994 police found a pamphlet at the headquarters of Aum Shinrikyo that included a song called "Sarin the Brave," a parody of Brave Raideen.
+In December 1994 police found a pamphlet at the headquarters of Aum Shinrikyo that included a song called "Sarin the Brave", a parody of Reideen The Brave.

 The Tubes recorded a song based on the show called "God-Bird-Change" written by Mingo Lewis in 1977.
-The stage show included dancers and the lead singer dressed as Raideen.
+The stage show included dancers and the lead singer dressed as Reideen.

 The anime series Crayon Shin-Chan parodied the series' theme song for its sixth opening theme.

 Dan Briggs discussed the series, and provided illustrations, in Bradford G. Boyle's fanzine Japanese Giants, issue four.